Biden seems ready to extend US troop presence in Afghanistan | WTOP

 “It’s going to be hard to meet the May 1 deadline,” he said.
 “Just in terms of tactical reasons, it’s hard to get those troops out.”
 Tellingly, he added, “And if we leave, we’re going to do so in a safe and orderly way.”

-James Stavidis, a retired Navy admiral who served as NATO’s top commander from 2009 to 2013, says it would be unwise at this point to get out quickly.
+James Stavridis, a retired Navy admiral who served as NATO’s top commander from 2009 to 2013, says it would be unwise at this point to get out quickly.

 There are crosscurrents of pressure on Biden.
 On the one hand, he has argued for years, including during his time as vice president, when President Barack Obama ordered a huge buildup of U.S. forces, that Afghanistan is better handled as a smaller-scale counterterrorism mission.
 Countering Russia and China has since emerged as a higher priority.

-Note: This story has been corrected to reflect the proper spelling of the last name for James Stavridis, a retired Navy admiral.